Entrepreneur vs Manager, and why can’t you be both?

 It isn’t easy to grow your business without growing as an entrepreneur yourself.

 If you do not grow as an entrepreneur, your company will only experience quantitative growth.
 So, that’s more of the same.
 More turnover, more hours, more employees.
 That only means, more people are doing the same ‘trick.’
 But that doesn’t necessarily generate more profit.
 More often, less profit or even loss.

 Most entrepreneurs think this is how they can grow their business.
 However, the company quickly reaches a limit.
 Entrepreneurs often do not see those limits coming.
 Only when you grow as an entrepreneur yourself, as a person, do you start to see how you can and should do things differently.
-Work smarter, more focused, doing less but that twice as good.
+Work smarter, more focused, doing less but that is twice as good.
 Only then, there is more room to see opportunities again, work differently, and delegating tasks instead of doing it yourself.

 First of all, it doesn’t matter if you are an employee, an owner-manager, an employed business manager of a large organization. that is just your function title.
 Much more important is what your entrepreneurial thinking style is.
-What type of work, tasks and responsibilities suit you best?
-You should position yourself in that type of situations.
+What type of work, tasks, and responsibilities suit you best?
+You should position yourself in that type of situation.
 Even a professional manager of a government organization, for example, can have a pioneer thinking style.
 It is just his function title.
 So, don’t confuse someone’s job title with his or her entrepreneurial set of characteristics and entrepreneurship thinking style.

 What can you do with this as an entrepreneur?